viniciusferrao/cloysterhpc/README.md

 with standard [CMake](https://cmake.org) procedure.

 All default [CMake](https://cmake.org) targets are supported.
-By default, it builds a **Debug** target with sanitizers enabled that modifies the running OS, so be **advised to run the code on a development system only**.
+By default, it builds a **Release** target that modifies the running OS, so be **advised to run the code on a development system only**.

 Finally, to build the software just run the commands:

 ```
- $ git submodule init
- $ git submodule update
  $ cmake -S . -B ./build
  $ cmake --build ./build
 ```

 Resulting binary will be available on `/build/src` directory in the root directory of the project.

 As a final warning: running the software without **DUMMY** option will probably damage the running OS if they run as **root**.
 Be advised.